DilanCF/CMSC412_notes/lecture/Lecture13.md

 ![Alt text](img/Lecture13/image-36.png)

-The models we have seen before are purely theortical; not good for practical applications
+The models we have seen before are purely theoretical; not good for practical applications

 ![Alt text](img/Lecture13/image-37.png)